-Conditional admission may be granted to those who have an Institutional Rating of less than 62.
-SNU's Institutional Rating is a score calculated by combining high school GPA with ACT or SAT score.
-Those entering conditionally are required to enroll in a specific course or block of courses as a part of the program of study which may include University Study Strategies (G S 0113), Critical Thinking Strategies (G S 1213) and Reading Strategies (G S 0123).
+Conditional admission may be granted to those who have a weighted high school GPA of lower than 3.00.
+Those entering conditionally are required to enroll in a specific course or block of courses as a part of the program of study which may include University Study Strategies (G S 0113) and Critical Thinking Strategies (G S 1213).
 The program of study for such students requires completion of more than 120 credit hours.
 Conditionally admitted students are also placed on academic warning upon admission.
 This allows SNU to monitor academic progress carefully and to assure that appropriate support services can be provided to assist in academic success.
 Appeals of conditional admission status must be submitted in writing by the petitioning applicant to the Center for Student Success.